 Which Should I Choose?

-The big question about the difference in a BA and BS usually has less to do with the letters on the page and more to do with one's future.
-It's hard to decide between the two for some, especially as this isn't a choice most people talk about.
+The big question about the difference between a BA and BS degree usually has less to do with the letters on the page and more to do with one’s future.
+It’s hard to decide between the two for some, especially as this isn’t a choice most people talk about.
 Fortunately, there are a few key factors you can look at to make your decision.